ThinkbotsAreFree/Birdy/README.md

 - `> hello world` -> publish a "hello world" message

-### Peer definition format
+### Unit definition format

-A peer definition starts with a vertical bar `|` immediately followed by a channel pattern, followed by commands.
-The following line is a valid and complete definition of a peer.
+A unit definition starts with a vertical bar `|` immediately followed by a channel pattern, followed by commands.
+The following line is a valid and complete definition of a unit.
 ```
 | from user + hi there @ to user > hello world
 ```

-At startup, this peer is initially configured to receive all messages published on the `from user` channel.
+At startup, this unit is initially configured to receive all messages published on the `from user` channel.

 ### Escape blocks